LeoVasanko/RandQuik/README.md

 The CLI uses a configurable number of threads for extremely high performance, while the Python and Numpy modules don't - for now at least.

 The implementation is optimized for Apple Silicon SIMD (Neon) and x86 CPUs using AVX2 where available, falling back to SSSE3 and ultimately plain C on other platforms.
 The implementation is loosely based on code from libsodium but runs faster than the library can.

+## Seekability

+It is possible to seek ChaCha to any byte position in the stream without delay.
+This is implemented in C API only for now, and is not exposed via Numpy, Python or CLI interfaces.